artemshar/artemshar/README.md

 Experience:

-- 🎨 Worked in [the Clay](https://clay.global/), is design agency.
-Helped to make a corporate website of a large holding company in the US.
-Worked on documentation of internal TypeScript/React library with Storybook.
+- 🎨 Worked in the new development department of [Clay](https://clay.global/), is design agency.
+Helped to make a corporate website to the large holding company in US.
+Worked on documentation of internal library with Storybook.
 - 🦄 Developed [the Blogs functionality](https://www.producthunt.com/posts/blogs-by-unicorn-platform) for [the Unicorn Platform](https://unicornplatform.com/) website builder.
 Also worked on form integration with Google Sheets for end-users, worked on templates functionality.
 - 📈 Rewriting UI of the investment platform [Mercer Insight](https://www.mercerinsight.com) from Flash to Vue.js 🛩️ Created it a new travel web-project of [the Hotelplan company](https://www.hotelplan.ch/) - frontend application from scratch and was responsible for the design in my development team.
 And also supported UI of other projects of the company.